EdgarRuda/p2pChat/README.md

 Enabled by registering new account (does not require additional data).

 Logging in enables other users search and adding them to yours contacts list making it possible to communicate with more than one user at a time compared to direct mode.

+# configurations

+server:

+1. Postgresql must be installed
+2. Change the login information for postgreSQL on application properties.
+3. Download Maven dependencies

+client:

+1.Change server ip in Server class

 # TODO
 1. multiple user support in direct mode